LesleyLai/blog/contents/blog/auto_parameters/en.md

 dot(Vec4{1, 2, 3, 4}, Vec4{1, 2, 3, 4}); // expects 30, gets 14
 ```

-The C++ Core Guidelines also mentioned the danger of unconstrained template in a highly visible scope,
+The C++ Core Guidelines also mentioned the danger of unconstrained templates in a highly visible scope,
 especially in combination with ADL. [^2]

 [^2]: [T.47: Avoid highly visible unconstrained templates with common names](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rt-visible)

-## Explicit type annotation provide documentation value
+## Explicit type annotation provides documentation value

-Even in languages without C++ specific problems,
+Even in languages without C++-specific problems,
-explicit parameter types provide documentation purpose and can serve as "type-checking barriers" during refactoring.
+explicit parameter types provide documentation purposes and act as "type-checking barriers" during refactoring.
 That is why in ML dialects and Haskell,
-toplevel functions without explicit type annotation are considered bad style,
+top-level functions without explicit type annotation are considered bad style,
 and Rust does not even allow it!

-When using an unfamiliar API in any statically-typed language,
+When using an unfamiliar API in any statically typed language,
 the type annotation is probably the first hint of what a particular function call does.
 By using `auto` parameters,
 we give other people and our future selves no hint about the nature of those parameters.